odoo/documentation/manufacturing/overview/bill_of_materials/sub_assemblies.rst

 BoMs.
 A BoM that employs subassemblies is often referred to as a multi-level BoM.

-Multi-level bills of materials in Odoo are accomplished by creating a top-level BoM and subassembly BoMs.
+Multi-level bills of materials in Twenty20 are accomplished by creating a top-level BoM and subassembly BoMs.
 Next, the procurement route of the subassembly product is defined.
 This ensures that every time a manufacturing order for the top-level product is created, a